 Just don’t do it.
 Whether you’re after a golden tan or if you just forget to apply sunscreen, the potential for lasting effects is similar.
 And while you can’t completely undo sun damage, there may be steps you can take to mitigate its negative effects.

-- Everyone is susceptible to sun damage, but the fairer your skin, the greater your risks.
+Everyone is susceptible to sun damage, but the fairer your skin, the greater your risks.

 The long-term effects of sun damage include premature aging, dry skin, wrinkles, discoloration, and increased risk of skin cancer.
 While these are more difficult to treat and repair than a sunburn, there are some options.

 Prevention is the best way to deal with sun damage.
 Though you may be able to treat the visible damage, cellular damage and thus cancer risks cannot be undone.

 There are two types of UV rays that reach the earth.
 A third, UVC, is blocked by the ozone layer.

 UVB rays have a shorter wavelength and don’t get past the epidermis; they’re largely responsible for sunburns.
-Despite this difference, both UVA and UVB rays do damage and both can lead to premature aging, mutations, and cancer.
+Both UVA and UVB rays do damage and both can lead to premature aging, mutations, and cancer.

 This doesn’t mean people with olive and darker skin tones aren’t at risk for sun damage, but that their skin is less sensitive to the sun’s powers and the risks are lower.

 Still, in the interest of minimizing your suffering, here are some tips for managing your bad decision:

-- Get out of the sun.
+Get out of the sun.
 If you have any inkling that you’re burning, remove the thing that does the burning.

 Cool your skin.
 You can do this with a cool shower or bath, or compresses with cool, wet cloths.

-- Keep your skin hydrated.
+Keep your skin hydrated.
 Gels containing aloe vera are a great option that cool and moisturize sunburned skin.
 Reapply them frequently.